eric02138/bd/README.md

 There were a *lot* challenges with this project.
 Getting the cloud set up, onboarding robots, and building the data pipeline were some highlights.
 Thankfully I had a great team and we worked through each obstacle one by one.

 Unfortunately, I don't have any photos of the application (which, while complex, was really neat) and the code is iRobot's IP.
-However, I can build a mini-version that outlines some things I talked about with Nate.
+However, I can build a mini-version that outlines some of the highlights.

-# BD Robot Events
+# Robot Events
 A demonstration of how to create tools that allow users to
 - easily find robot event data
-- export the data for use with existing internal BD software tools
+- export the data for use with existing internal software tools
 - share their data across the organization

-Nate and I also talked about how to automate work in the future.
-For example, rather than save the data locally, it would be great to send the data produced along to another API or script that mimicked the existing BD software.
+I also considered how automate work in the future.
+For example, rather than save the data locally, it would be great to send the data produced along to another API or script that mimicked existing software.

 ## Keeping Things Simple
-This presentation is supposed to be short (20 minutes), so we are going to keep things dead simple.
-That means no auth implementation, unit testing, containerization, etc.  You're all so terribly disappointed, I can tell.
+This presentation is supposed to be short, so we are going to keep things dead simple.
+That means no auth implementation, unit testing, containerization, etc.  You're so terribly disappointed, I can tell.

 At the most basic level, this tool grants users access to a data store, in this case MongoDB.
 In practice, the same techniques could be used to search log files or data from other APIs.